Tropical compound matrix identities: Introduction

 \section{Introduction}

-The max-plus (or tropical) semiring~$\mathbb{R}_{\max}$ is the set of real numbers~$\mathbb{R}$, completed with the element~$-\infty$, and equipped with the operations~$a\oplus b=\max\{a,b\}$ and~$a\odot b=a+b$ (also denoted as $ab$).
+The max-plus or tropical semiring~$\mathbb{R}_{\max}$ is the set of real numbers~$\mathbb{R}$, completed with the element~$-\infty$, and equipped with the operations~$a\oplus b=\max\{a,b\}$ and~$a\odot b=a+b$ (also denoted as $ab$).
 The zero-element of this structure is therefore~$-\infty$, which is its minimal element.
-See for instance~\cite{BCOQ92,butkovicbook,MacStur,MPA} and reference therein for more background on linear algebra over the max-plus semiring.
+See for instance~\cite{BCOQ92,butkovicbook,MacStur,MPA} and the references therein for more background on linear algebra over the max-plus semiring.

 The lack of additive inverses is a source of difficulties in the study of tropical structures.
 In particular, the notion of ``vanishing'' has to be adapted: a tropical polynomial vanishes at a point if the maximum of the values of its monomials, evaluated at this point, is achieved twice at least.
-In some applications, coming from real geometry~\cite{viro}, one considers tropical polynomials enriched with a sign information, then, vanishing tropically means that the maximum of the value of the monomials with a positive tropical sign coincides with the maximum of the value of the monomials with a negative tropical signs.
+In applications coming from real geometry~\cite{virodequantization}, one considers tropical polynomials enriched with a sign information.
+Then, vanishing tropically means that the maximum of the value of the monomials with a positive tropical sign coincides with the maximum of the value of the monomials with a negative tropical sign.
 In this way, one can define the notion of polynomial identity over the tropical semiring.
-In particular, a transfer principle~\cite{LDTS}, building on an early idea of~\cite{reutstraub}, shows that any identity valid over rings has a semiring analogue, which follows automatically from the classical identity.
-In this way, a number of determinantal identities (Binet-Cauchy theorem, Laplace expansion) or of more advanced polynomial identities (Amitsur-Levitzki) were shown to have tropical analogues.
-Alternatively, one can often prove such identities by direct combinatorial methods, along the lines of~\cite{zeilberger}.
+Such polynomial identities can often be proved by direct combinatorial methods, i.e., by ``bijective proofs'', along the lines of~\cite{straubing,zeilberger} or of~\cite{gondran} (see also~\cite{GONDRAN1984147}).
+It was observed in~\cite{reutstraub} that certain determinantal identities over semirings can be derived from their classical analogues, avoiding the recourse to bijective proofs.
+This idea led to a {transfer principle} in~\cite{G.Ths}, later refined in~\cite{LDTS}.
+As an application of the transfer principle, a number of determinantal identities (Laplace type expansions~\cite{reutstraub,LS,G.Ths,LDTS}, Binet-Cauchy theorem~\cite{G.Ths,gauBC96b,LDTS}) or more advanced polynomial identities (Amitsur-Levitzki~\cite{gaubert96a,LDTS}), were obtained, with several applications.
+Polynomial identities have also appeared more recently in works on the ``supertropical'' extension of the tropical semiring~\cite{STMA,STMA2}.